 Donald A. Beecher is Chancellor's Professor at Carleton University, Ottawa, Canada.

-(Editor's note: A follow-up of this article will be published in the next issue.)
+(Editor's note: A follow-up of this article can be find in the 100th issue of The Fountain Magazine)